 Why the lie: Aside from the fear of investing, it’s called a “savings account” for a reason.

 Why you should stop now: They are savings account alright, but they are mostly “low-interest savings account”.
-In addition to that, you should consider inflation which results to the decreasing of the value of your cash as time goes by.
+In addition to that, you should consider inflation which results in the decreasing of the value of your cash as time goes by.

 The 4th lie: “I’m definitely secured for when I get older because I have my social security and health insurance.”